Gankutsuou: The Count of Monte Cristo: Voice cast

-Setting and themes
+Themes

-The anime is an adaptation of The Count of Monte Cristo, a French adventure novel written by Alexandre Dumas in collaboration with his regular partner Auguste Maquet, beginning as a newspaper serial in 1844.
+The anime is a science fiction adaptation of The Count of Monte Cristo, a French adventure novel written by Alexandre Dumas in collaboration with his regular partner Auguste Maquet, beginning as a newspaper serial in 1844.
 The Count of Monte Cristo is considered a literary classic, and in the years since its publication has received numerous adaptations.
-While the original novel took place during the Bourbon Restoration of the early 19th century, Gankutsuou takes place in a distant science fiction-based future, although multiple events within the anime parallel the historic and political events portrayed in the novel.
-As with the original novel, Gankutsuou focuses on the theme of revenge; Edmund's pursuit of his enemies and how far he is prepared to go to exact slow calculated retribution is the central plot of both the novel and the anime.
-According to series creator Mahiro Maeda, the original story's Christian elements—which focused the novel's themes on forgiveness and divine retribution—were cut out to make the story more accessible to a modern audience, in addition to him thinking that the Count would never have enacted his revenge in the face of the novel's Christian themes.
+According to series creator Mahiro Maeda, while the theme of revenge is retained, the original story's Christian elements—including the concepts of forgiveness and divine retribution—were cut out to make the story more accessible to the audience.
+He also believed the Count would not have enacted his revenge in the face of these Christian themes.
 As a consequence, the anime's central theme became how the cast's actions are influenced by their emotions.

-While the core narrative remains intact and multiple characters are carried over directly from Dumas's original book, there are several alterations; the Count's origins are told in flashback rather than as part of a linear narrative, some characters such as Eugénie and the Count himself have differing fates, while other characters are removed entirely along with several subplots from the original novel.
-The anime's ending also differs substantially from the original novel's, particularly with the involvement of Albert and the Count's eventual fate.
-A key story element in the anime is the Count's relationship with Albert, who is given the role of main protagonist and medium for the viewer.
-Initially used as a pawn in the Count's schemes as in Dumas's original story, Maeda says that the Count slowly begins to see his old self in Albert's pure and trusting nature, but is still driven by his need for revenge against Albert's father Fernand.
+The anime's ending differs from the novel, particularly with the involvement of Albert and the Count's eventual fate.
+While Albert is initially a pawn in the Count's schemes as in Dumas's original story, Maeda says that the Count slowly begins to see his old self in Albert's pure and trusting nature, but is still driven by his need for revenge.
 In the end, the Count is possessed by Gankutsuou and overtaken by their combined lust for revenge when he realizes their similarity.
 Maeda described the parallel yet contrasting perspectives of Albert and the Count as an expression of the original novel's final words "Wait and Hope"; the question put to viewers was how far the Count would go with his revenge and how Albert could reach him, also tying into words spoken by Franz earlier in the series about love and hate both stemming from a person caring for others.